MOCSCTF/CTF-Write-UP/Web/Hacktober2020 - What Lies In The Shadows/Readme.md

 ## Write up
 **First, below tool required in this article.**</br>
-[Tor Browser](https://www.torproject.org/) -  all in one browser powered by Firefox that let you easy to surf onion network a.k.a **drak web**
+[Tor Browser](https://www.torproject.org/) -  all in one browser powered by Firefox that let you easy to surf onion network a.k.a **dark web**

 **reference:**</br>
 [Onion routing](https://en.wikipedia.org/wiki/Onion_routing)